Evidence Level

 1

-Meta-analysis of 4 randomized controlled trials (Hawkins et al. 2019, Complement Ther Med — or related elderberry meta-analyses) examining black elderberry (Sambucus nigra) supplementation for upper respiratory symptoms.
+Pooled analysis of 4 randomized controlled trials (Complement Ther Med — or related elderberry pooled analyses) examining black elderberry (Sambucus nigra) supplementation for upper respiratory symptoms.

 Elderberry supplementation reduced upper respiratory symptom duration vs placebo, with effect more pronounced for influenza-like illness than non-influenza colds.
 Effect sizes meaningful but trials were generally small.
-NOTE: a major 2019 systematic review (Hawkins et al.) found pooled benefit; subsequent independent replications have been more mixed.
+Note: a major 2019 evidence review (Hawkins et al.) found pooled benefit; subsequent independent replications have been more mixed.
 Recent COVID-era trials of elderberry for respiratory infection prevention have been less impressive.

 2

-Elderberry for Influenza A and B — Pilot RCT
+Elderberry for Influenza A and B — Pilot Clinical Trial

 Randomized controlled trial of elderberry extract (Sambucol®, 15 mL four times daily) vs placebo in 60 patients with confirmed influenza A or B within 48 hours of symptom onset.
-(Zakay-Rones et al. 2004, J Int Med Res)
+(Zakay-, J Int Med Res)

 60 patients with confirmed influenza.